-- (ii) the Development will receive rental assistance for at least 50% of the Units in association with USDA financing. - (iii) the Development will be characterized as public housing as defined by HUD for at least 50% of the Units. - (iv) the Development meets the requirements under §11.1(122)(E)(i) as Supportive Housing and there is an irrevocable commitment, as evidenced by resolution from the sponsor's governing board, to fund operating deficits over the entire Affordability Period; or - (v) the Development has other long term project based restrictions on rents for at least 50% of the Units that allow rents to increase based upon expenses and the Applicant's proposed rents are at least 10% lower than both the Net Program Rent and Market Rent.
+- (iv) meets the requirements under §11.1(d)(125126)(E)(i) of this chapter (relating to the Definition of Supportive Housing) and there is an executed guaranty agreement irrevocable commitment, as evidenced by resolution from the sponsor's governing board, to fund operating deficits over the entire Affordability Period;;; or - (v) has other long term project based restrictions on rents for at least 50% of the Units that allow rents to increase based upon expenses and the Applicant's proposed rents are at least 10% lower than both the Net Program Rent and Market Rent.

-§11.303 Market Analysis Rules and Guidelines
+§11.303.-Market Analysis Rules and Guidelines.

 - (a) General Provision.
 A Market Analysis prepared for the Department must evaluate the need for decent, safe, and sanitary housing at rental rates or sales prices that eligible tenants can afford.
 The analysis must determine the feasibility of the subject Development rental rates or sales price, and state conclusions as to the impact of the Development with respect to the determined housing needs.
 The Market Analysis must include a statement that the report preparer has read and understood the requirements of this section.
 The Market Analysis must also include a statement that the person or company preparing the Market Analysis is a disinterested party and will not materially benefit from the Development in any other way than receiving a fee for performing the Market Analysis, and that the fee is in no way contingent upon the outcome of the Market Analysis.
 The report must also include the following statement, "any person signing this Report acknowledges that the Department may publish the full report on the Department's website, release the report in response to a request for public information and make other use of the report as authorized by law." - (b) Self-Contained.
 A Market Analysis prepared for the Department must allow the reader to understand the market data presented, the analysis of the data, and the conclusions derived from such data.
 All data presented should reflect the most current information available and the report must provide a parenthetical (in-text) citation or footnote describing the data source.
 The analysis must clearly lead the reader to the same or similar conclusions reached by the Market Analyst.
 All steps leading to a calculated figure must be presented in the body of the report. - (c) Market Analyst Qualifications.
 A Market Analysis submitted to the Department must be prepared and certified by an approved Qualified Market Analyst. (§2306.67055) The Department will maintain an approved Market Analyst list based on the guidelines set forth in paragraphs (1) (2) of this subsection. - (1) The approved Qualified Market Analyst list will be updated and published annually on or about November 1st.
-If not listed as an approved Qualified Market Analyst by the

-Department, a Market Analyst may request approval by submitting items in subparagraphs (A) - (F) of this paragraph at least 30 calendar days prior to the first day of the competitive tax credit Application Acceptance Period or 30 calendar days prior to submission of any other application for funding for which the Market Analyst must be approved.
+If not listed as an approved Qualified Market Analyst by the Department, a Market Analyst may request approval by submitting items in subparagraphs (A) (F) of this paragraph at least 30 calendar days prior to the first day of the competitive tax credit Application Acceptance Period or 30 calendar days prior to submission of any other application for funding for which the Market Analyst must be approved.
 An already approved Qualified Market Analyst will remain on the list so long as at least one (1) Market Analysis has been submitted to the Department in the previous 12 months or items (A), (B), (C) and (E) are submitted prior to October 1st.
 Otherwise, the Market Analyst will automatically be removed from the list.
+Submission items include: